-Sex The biological distinction between male and female, as represented by a code.
-New code 'Other' 3: Persons who have mixed or non-binary biological characteristics (if known), or a non-binary sex assigned at birth.
-The label 'Other' is used because a more descriptive term has not been widely agreed within the general Format 'XXXXXDDMMYYY[X]' 1 Male 2 Female 3 Other 9 Not stated This must match with Sex (Item 3).
-Note: 3 (Other) is now an accepted code in 9 29 Postcode-of client The postcode of the client's last known home address at the start of the treatment episode. the AODTS collection.
-Format 'NNNN' Refer to the Australian postcodes for a full list of postcodes visit the Australia Post website: http://auspost.com.au/ Permitted 99 Supplementary codes 0055 Overseas 0088 Other 0097 No fixed address (or Not applicable) 0098 Unknown 0099 Not stated/inadequately described 30 Accommodation type - usual prior to episode of service The usual type of physical accommodation the person lived in prior to the start of the service episode, as represented by a code.
-Format 'NN{.N}' 11 Private residence 12 Boarding house/private hotel 13 Informal housing 14 None/homeless/public place 21 Domestic-scale supported living facility 22 Supported accommodation facility 23 Short term crisis, emergency or transitional accommodation facility 31.1 Acute hospital 31.2 Psychiatric hospital 31.3 Rehabilitation hospital 31.8 Other hospital 32.1 Residential aged care facility 33.1 Mental health 33.2 Alcohol and other drugs 33.8 Other specialised community residential 34 Prison/remand centre/youth training centre 85 Other 96 Unknown 97 Not stated/inadequately described Permitted 99
+ltem no. Data item Metadata definition Cell content 'Not stated' response SLK Letters of given name Second and third letters of the client's given name Format 'XXX[ XX ]DDMMYYYYX' 99 SLK Date of birth The date of birth of the person.
+The day, month and year when the person seeking drug treatment was born.
+Format 'XXXXX[ DDMMYYYY ]X' (date, month, year) This must match with Date of birth (Item 4).
+01011900 29 Postcode-of client The postcode of the client's last known home address at the start of the treatment episode.
+Format 'NNNN' Refer to the Australian postcodes for a full list of postcodes visit the Australia Post website: < http://auspost.com.au/ > Supplementary codes 0055 Overseas 0088 Other 0097 No fixed address (or Not applicable) 0098 Unknown 0099 Not stated/inadequately described 99 30 Accommodation type - usual prior to episode of service The usual type of physical accommodation the person lived in prior to the start of the service episode, as represented by a code.
+Format 'NN{.N}' Private residence Boarding house/private hotel Informal housing None/homeless/public place Domestic-scale supported living facility Supported accommodation facility Short term crisis, emergency or transitional accommodation facility Acute hospital Psychiatric hospital Rehabilitation hospital Residential aged care facility Alcohol and other drugs Alcohol and other drugs Alcohol and centre/youth training centre Other Unknown Not stated/inadequately described Permitted 99 31 Person Gender How a client describes their gender, which relates to social and cultural differences in identity, expression and experience as a man, boy, woman, girl, or non-binary person.
+Non-binary is an umbrella term describing gender identities that are not exclusively male or female.
+Format 'X' 1 Man, or boy, or male 2 Woman, or girl, or female 3 Non-binary 4 Different term 5 Prefer not to answer 9 Not stated/inadequately described 9 Where gender is collected, provision of gender item is mandatory.